 Halloween will bring one of television's most sadistic characters to the online video giant.

-Netflix (NASDAQ: NFLX) and CBS (NYSE: CBS) announced a deal that will make the first four seasons of Showtime's Dexter available beginning on October 31, with the final four seasons coming on January 1, 2014.
+Netflix NFLX and CBS CBS announced a deal that will make the first four seasons of Showtime's Dexter available beginning on October 31, with the final four seasons coming on January 1, 2014.

 "SHOWTIME has created one of the signature programming brands on television, and this agreement for 'Dexter' further demonstrates the value of this content in the marketplace while expanding the show's passionate fan base to a whole new online audience," said Scott Koondel, CBS Chief Corporate Content Licensing Officer.